dj1411/HabitChart/www/quality/test_funational.md

+# Data format change
+- prompt for data conversion.
+- check if local/server data is updated with the new/modified entries with default values.
+- Data validation
+- Check how data version change work without internet.

 # populate table
-- When the app opens, the table should be filled with previous habits, dates, checkboxes
+- When the app opens, the table should be filled with previous habits, dates, bar charts

 # Save changes in checkbox.
 - Check a box.
 Reopen the application.
 See if the box is still checked.